 In connection with any distributions of the shares, the selling stockholder may enter into hedging transactions with broker-dealers or other financial institutions who may engage in short sales of our common stock in the course of hedging the positions they assume with the selling stockholder.
-The selling stockholder also may (i) sell the common stock short and redeliver the shares to close out such short positions; (ii) enter into option or other transactions with broker-dealers or other financial institutions which require the delivery thereto of the shares offered hereby, which shares such broker-dealer or other financial institutions may resell pursuant to this prospectus (as supplemented or amended to reflect such transaction); or (iii) pledge such shares to a broker-dealer or other financial institution, and, upon a default, such broker-dealer or other financial institution, may effect sales of such pledged shares pursuant to this prospectus (as supplemented or amended to reflect such transaction).
+The selling stockholder also may (i) sell the common stock short and redeliver the shares to close out such short positions; (ii) enter into option or other transactions with broker-dealers or other financial institutions which require the delivery thereto of the shares offered hereby, which shares such broker-dealer or other financial institutions may resell pursuant to this prospectus (as supplemented or amended to reflect such transaction); or (iii) pledge such shares to a broker-dealer or other financial institution, may effect sales of such pledged shares pursuant to this prospectus (as supplemented or amended to reflect such transaction).
 In addition, any such shares that qualify for sale pursuant to Rule 144 under the Securities Act may be sold under that Rule rather than pursuant to this prospectus.